Its-Just-Nans/rt/files/wifi.md

 ### Configuration of the WiFi

-To create a WiFI :
+To create a WiFi :
 ```sh
 dot11 ssid WRITE_SSID_HERE
     authentication open